 - The term 'develop' refers to the procedures for implementing stories and committing code and components to the trunk.

-- The build is the operation required to generate deployable binaries and merge development branches into the trunk.
+- The build is required to generate deployable binaries and merge development branches into the trunk.

 - The term 'end-to-end' refers to the procedures used to validate a solution.